 Cons of using a production company

 - Cost – The cost of a corporate video is likely to be more than an in-house video.
-See our guide to how much a corporate film might cost
+See our guide to how much a corporate video might cost

 - Delay – A professional video can’t be produced on a whim and the best producers have busy schedules; your video won’t happen within the hour